Lukinoh/mario-kart-world-time-trial-browser/README.md

 What you start the development server, the images stored in `./src/assets/recognitions/raw/` are normalised.
 A normalised image is an image where the valuable information was extracted and a filter (i.e. black and white, invert, etc.) was applied.
 If you do a change in this folder, you have to restart the server.

+Moreover, after the tests, the normalised images are deleted.
+Hence, if you have a `npm run dev` running, you have to restart it manually.

 ## TODO